-Section 1 would authorize the Secretary to order a responsible party to pay a public water system any actual and necessary costs incurred by the public water system to remove, correct, or abate any adverse effects upon the water supply resulting from PFAS contamination exceeding a permissible concentration limit for which the party is responsible.
+Section 1 would authorize the Secretary to order a responsible party to pay a public water system that has incurred costs in excess \$50,000,000 to remove, correct, or abate adverse effects upon the water supply resulting from contamination by the responsible party, any actual and necessary costs incurred by the public water system to remove, correct, or abate any adverse effects upon the water supply resulting from PFAS contamination exceeding a permissible concentration limit for which the party is responsible.
 Such costs would include costs to procure, implement, maintain, and operate technology to reduce PFAS concentrations in finished drinking water below the permissible concentration level.

-A public water system receiving funds from a responsible party must reimburse ratepayers of the system through a reduction in future rates charged if: (i) the public water system has previously expended funds to remove, correct, or abate any adverse effects upon its water supply resulting from PFAS contamination; and (ii) the amount of funds expended by the public water system for that purpose has been included in rates charged to its ratepayers.
+A public water system receiving funds from a responsible party must reimburse ratepayers of the system through refunds or credits to customers, or a reduction in future rates charged, in a manner that will not impair any existing financing obligations that may be associated with the public water system, if: (i) the public water system has previously expended funds to remove, correct, or abate any adverse effects upon its water supply resulting from PFAS contamination; and (ii) the amount of funds expended by the public water system for that purpose has been included in rates charged to its ratepayers.